 Who must file Form 941?

 All organizations with at least one employee must complete and file this form every quarter.
 However, some organizations with $1,000 or less in annual tax liability can get an exemption from the IRS.
-Instead, these organizations can use Form 944 to report their federal income tax annually.
+These organizations can use Form 944 to report their federal income tax annually.

-Seasonal businesses aren’t required to file a Form 941 during quarters with no employees.
-Employers of only farm employees and employers of only household employees also don’t need to file.
+The IRS doesn’t require seasonal businesses to file a Form 941 during quarters with no seasonal employees.
+Employers of only farm employees and employers of only household employees also don't need to file Form 941 but should file Schedule H from Form 1040.

 When is Form 941 due?